-During the year ended February 28, 2015, the Company recorded \$25,168 as an unrealized loss (February 28, 2014 - \$14,761 as an unrealized gain) to the market values.
+During the year ended February 29, 2016, the Company recorded \$9,018 as an unrealized loss (February 28, 2015 - \$25,168) on its marketable securities.
 The unrealized gain and loss of marketable securities is reflected in other comprehensive income (loss) during the reporting period.